zakcali/trimLabResults/README.md

 The term "Kalsiyum" expected to be seen only once, but "mg/dL" could be seen multipl times, so above code only removes first occurence of "mg/dL"

-this code removes all occurences of "mg/dl"
+this code removes all occurences (globally) of "mg/dl"

-  	shortText = shortText.replace (/mg/dL/g, " ");
+  	shortText = shortText.replace (/mg/dL/g, "");

 We must supply long text as a variable to Method by reading from an array.
 This code doesn't work:

-  	rText="/" + longArray[index] + "/g/";
+  	rText="/" + longArray[index] + "/g";
   	shortText = shortText.replace (rText, shortArray[index]);

 but this code works: